-The Pottstown Housing Resource Center Opens
+The Pottstown Housing Resource Center

-Click HERE for Your Way Home 2014 Community Impact Report
+Click HERE for Your Way Home 2016 Community Impact Report

-Over 600 calls were received to the YWH Call Center in January.
+2,974 unduplicated people were served by the Your Way Home system in 2016, which includes street outreach, emergency shelters, rapid re-housing, transitional housing, and permanent supportive housing.
 The Call Center is the central door where homeless families and individuals can seek assistance from YWH.
 Callers are screened through the Call Center and then referred to one of three HRCs in the county, Pottstown being one.
 PCRC has four staff providing services at the Pottstown HRC.
-Ryan Keiser, formerly our caseworker, and Jessica Scholl are our new Housing Stability Coaches, and Wendy Gaynor and Susan Riepen are our Housing Locators.
-Our staff began seeing clients at the HRC on January 16th.
+Ryan Keiser and Jessica Scholl are our Housing Stability Coaches, and Leah Shollenberger and Joshua Reedy are our Housing Locators.
+Our staff began seeing clients at the HRC on January 16, 2014.
 Our first client to move in was a single mother with two children.
-She moved into her first own apartment on January 30th.
-Our second move in occurred on January 31st, for a single mother of a three-month-old living in a shelter since the beginning of December.
-She was seen at the HRC on January 23rd and signed a lease and received keys on the 31st.
-As of June 13th, 59 households have received keys to their new homes, with many other families and individuals working with the staff to find their new home.
-We are excited about the possibilities this program can bring to many families and will continue to share stories of the program on our website.
-Please visit www.yourwayhome.org for more information about the Montgomery County wide effort to end homelessness in this county.
+She moved into her first own apartment on January 30,2014.